opentripplanner/OpenTripPlanner/docs/Configuration.md

 ## System environment and project information substitution

-OTP support injecting system environment variables and project information parameters into the configuration.
+OTP supports injecting system environment variables and project information parameters into the configuration.
 A pattern like `${VAR_NAME}` in a configuration file is substituted with an environment variable with name `VAR_NAME`.
 The substitution is done BEFORE the JSON is parsed, so both json keys and values is subject to substitution.
 This is useful if you want OTPs version number